emiflair/WaZhop/client/src/components/ERROR_HANDLING_DOCS.md

 # Error Handling Documentation

-Complete guide to error handling components and utilities in WaShop.
+Complete guide to error handling components and utilities in WaZhop.

 ## 📦 Components